GearFox98/downTube/README.md

     sudo snap install youtube-dl

 ## Running donwTube
-As it is on a early access stage, it doesn't show a download progress for now, a simple solution to see progress is placing on  the application root and open a terminal
+As it is on a early access stage, it doesn't show a download progress for now but it notifies when the download is finished, a simple solution (for now) to see progress is placing on the application root and open a terminal

-    user@user-pc:~/downTube 1.0a$ ./downTube
+    user@user-pc:~/downTube Folder$ ./downTube

 This way the program shows it's window and a progress on the console while downloading.